 York Beaches offer lots of sun, surf, and family fun on the sand!
 Long Sand Beach is 2 miles of sand located right along scenic Rt.
 1. It offers great views of Cape Neddick "Nubble" Lighthouse, the most photographed lighthouse in the country, on its own island just a few hundred feet off shore.
 For a more lively beach experience, head to nearby Short Sand Beach, with easy access to York shopping, entertainment, restaurants, and its famous saltwater taffy at the Golden Rod.

 Sand Beach is located in Acadia National Park on Mt.
 Desert Island and is by far one of the most scenic beaches in Maine.
 Although it is small in length - only 300 yards long - it's surrounding beauty and ideal southern exposure offer stunning views out to sea.
-The unique sand is made from crushed shells.
-But don't be fooled by the beauty of the ocean, even in prime summer months the water temperature at Sand Beach can be a chilly (but refreshing) 50-55 degrees.
+The unique sand is made from crushed shells with pink tints.
+But don't be fooled by its beauty, even in prime summer months the water temperature at Sand Beach can be a chilly (but refreshing) 50-55 degrees.